xenoscopic/xeno/README.md

 - [__daemon__](https://github.com/havoc-io/xeno/wiki/sync): Starts and stops the
   xeno daemon

-To keep consistency, if you use the `xeno edit` command on a local path, it will simply open the local path in your editor.
+To keep consistency, if you use the `xeno edit` command on a local path outside of an SSH session, it will simply open the local path in your editor.
 Thus, it is often convenient to alias the `xeno edit` command as something like `xen`, and use the `xen` command as a way to consistently launch your editor, both locally and remotely.

 Requirements